-Consult Estonia’s AI and digital strategies and regulations
+Consult Cyprus’s digital strategies and regulations

 The Ministry of Smart Administration and Regional Development is the primary authority overseeing e-government and digital transformation in Latvia.
 The Ministry is responsible for developing, coordinating, and implementing national policies related to digital transformation, electronic government, and information and communication technologies (ICT) within public administration.
 This includes managing state information systems and promoting the one-stop-shop principle for public and local government services.
 The State Regional Development Agency (SRDA), operating under the Ministry’s supervision, plays an important role in implementing national and EU financial instruments aimed at regional development.
 The SRDA manages the State and Local Government Services Portal, which serves as a single access point to online resources and electronic services provided by various public administration institutions.